 The VCE VET Engineering Studies program is drawn from Victorian accredited curriculum and offers a portable qualification which is recognised throughout Australia.
-This qualification provides students with a broad range of skills and knowledge to pursue a career or further training in the engineering, manufacturing or other related industries.
 The VCE VET Engineering Studies program is a pre-employment course designed to meet the needs of students wishing to pursue a career in the engineering, manufacturing or other related industries.

 22470VIC Certificate II in Engineering Studies: aims to instil positive perceptions of the engineering related industries by introducing young people to the wide range of employment opportunities, career choices and study pathways to further training in the engineering, manufacturing and related industries.

-Credit in the VCE or VCAL: recognition of up to three units of credit at Units 1 and 2 level and a Units 3 and 4 sequence.
+Credit in the VCE or VCAL: recognition of up to three VCE VET units at Units 1 and 2 level and a VCE VET Units 3 and 4 sequence.

 Note: The Units 3 and 4 sequence of VCE VET Engineering Studies is not designed as a stand-alone study.
 Students are strongly advised against undertaking the Units 3 and 4 sequence without first completing Units 1 and 2.